microsoft/azure-shortcuts-for-java/README.md

 # azure-shortcuts-for-java
-The goal of this project is to provide a radically simplified API for Azure in Java, following a variant of fluent interface with the builder design pattern.
+The goal of this project is to provide a radically simplified API for Azure in Java, following a flavor of modern API design patterns (builder, fluent) optimized for readability, writeability and succinctness.

-*Note: this is currently an experimental labs project/work in progress*
+*Note: this is currently an experimental labs project/work in progress*.

 The shortcuts library supports both the "modern" ARM (Azure Resource Model) model as well as the "classic" ASM (Azure Service Model), using similar API patterns whenever reasonable.

-A lot of short code samples are in the `com.microsoft.azure.shortcuts.resources.samples` (for ARM) and `com.microsoft.azure.shortcuts.services.samples` (for ASM) packages.
+A lot of short code samples are in the packages `com.microsoft.azure.shortcuts.resources.samples` (for ARM) and `com.microsoft.azure.shortcuts.services.samples` (for ASM).

-it is *not* currently a goal of this library to cover all of the Azure API surface, but to drastically simplify the hardest of the most important scenarios that developers have been running into.
-For everything else, [Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java) is the fall back.
+It is *not* currently a goal of this library to cover all of the Azure API surface, but rather to drastically simplify the hardest of the most important scenarios that developers have been running into.
+For everything else, [Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java) is the fall back, which this project is also built on.

+## Setting up the dev machine

+To work on this project, it's easiest to use Eclipse and Maven (kudos to Ted Gao for [the pointers](http://ted-gao.blogspot.com/2011/09/using-maven-to-manage-library.html)):

+1. Create a directory for the workspace
+2. In that workspace directory, run `mvn -Declipse.workspace=. eclipse:configure-workspace`
+3. In the project directory, after `git-clone`, run `mvn eclipse:eclipse`
+4. In Eclipse, use  the workspace folder created earlier, and import the project into it (don't copy)
+5. Using Eclipse's **Configure Build Path** dialog for the project, on the **Source** tab, use **Add Folder...** to select the `src` folder of the project

+Inside the `\*.samples` packages, you will find a number of runnable sample code (classes with `main()`).
+For each of the sample classes, you can just **Debug As** > **Java Application**.

+Many of the samples rely on credentials files in the root of the project:

+* for the **"Classic" ASM-based APIs**, use a *"my.publishsettings"* file.
+This is the classical Publish-Settings file from Azure.

+* for the **"Resource" ARM-based APIs**, you can use the experimental *"my.authfile"* containing all the inputs needed by the Azure Active Directory authentication and relying on you setting up a service principal for your app.
+Further simplication of the authentication process is an area of active investigation, but for now you can create the file manually, as per the [Authentication](#creating-an-authenticated-client) section.

 ## Pre-requisites

 * Java 7+
 * Azure SDK for Java v0.8.0 or higher
 * An Azure subscription